 The responsibility for developing an ICAAP lies with the Bank.
 It is therefore the duty of the bank to demonstrate to the regulators, among others, that it's ICAAP is comprehensive and that its chosen internal capital target and capital level are adequate in view of its overall risk profile and operating environment.

 There is no standard ICAAP methodology or approach that is adopted by the industry.
-In view of the variations, it is generally accepted that a Bank's ICAAP should be proportionate to the nature, scale and complexity of the activities of the Bank.
+In view of the variations, the bank's ICAAP are proportionate to the nature, scale and complexity of the bank activities.